tingli-shen/Genomic-data-crawler/README.md

 and numerical identifier.

 ## Output:
-The summarizes genomic alterations for the same set of TCGA GBM patients described above.
+The program summarizes genomic alterations for the same set of TCGA GBM patients described above.

 For example, in the simplest instance, a user would execute your program with a single gene,